foggerty/thebook/Chapters/NotesAndReferences.md

 C£.
 At, 53b-562; a, 30b-32a; B', 34b-36a; B*, 29b-31a; bt, 22b-232; b*, s1b-53b; b*, zob-213; b, ro7a-r6$a;

 1386 b, 195-202.
 See Arab Archery, pp. 40-42, Hein, Isl, XV, pp. 67-68, Klopsteg, pp. 96-97; cf. Tabgrah, s0b-soa; Wadih, 28b, 36b, 42b, etc. à i.
 CD.
-2. Implied in A, but expressed in most other MSS,
+2. Implied in A, but expressed in most other manuscripts.

 zuo NULES AND KEFERENCES

 1387 3.
-D. In these two MSS the archer is at this point directed next to strike the shaft against the grip and to catch it with his left index finger and thumb.
+D. In these two manuscripts the archer is at this point directed next to strike the shaft against the grip and to catch it with his left index finger and thumb.
 Ct.
 C.

 4. CD.
 Cf. Arab Archery, P- 41.